 Air Force Sergeant James Goodyear married Judy and adopted Michael in 1961.
 James Goodyear, Junior was born in 1966.
 Daughter Kimberly was born in 1967, after the family moved to Orlando, Florida.
 Judy opened Conway Acres Child Care Center in Florida, with James listed as co-owner.

 Judy Goodyear might have been happy until James returned to Florida after a year in Vietnam.
 However, three months after returning to Florida, James got sick and seemed to die of natural causes.

 The widow received $95,000 from James Goodyear’s death: $33,000 from life insurance and $62,000 from the Veterans Administration.
 Judy would have gotten away with her husband’s murder, but her greed was stimulated by easy money.

-Judy collected an additional $90,000 after her house burned down, a few months after her husband’s death.
+Judy collected an additional $90,000 from a house fire, a few months after her husband’s death.
 Her payment was increased, because she claimed 150 bottles of Chanel perfume were destroyed in the fire.

 Don’t Annoy Judy Buenoano